defuse/airgap/README.md

 system again.
 For example, AirGap's keyboard should never be used with another computer.
 The *only* exception to this rule is the TransferMedia flash drive.

+#### Keep AirGap Powered Off

+AirGap should never be powered on for a period longer than one hour, and it must be attended by the operator for the entire time it is powered on.

 #### Preventing Accidental Misuse

 Precautions should be in place to prevent accidental misuse.
 Note that these